magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/config/subscribe-to-attribute.md

 ## Overview

-In ThingsBoard, **device attributes** are key-value pairs associated with devices.
+In IoT Hub, **device attributes** are key-value pairs associated with devices.
 They are used to store configuration settings, metadata, or other relevant information.

 Subscribing to device attributes enables clients to receive updates when these attributes change.
 The subscription methods vary based on the attribute type and the communication protocol used.